 ***

-The calluses develop more a month later, so I can play longer and not get blisters.
+Over the next month of practice, the calluses develop so I can play longer and not get blisters.
 I’ve been playing this morning to wake up a little and get my mind off the trip.
 I need to take a shower, so I’m not late.

 The water from the shower rushes over me as I review the day ahead.
-Awkward goodbye with Chad, traveling for 8-12 hours, new country, foreign land.
+Awkward goodbye with Chad, traveling for eight to tweleve hours; new country, foreign land.
 Diana had made all the plans, as promised, aside from booking my plane ticket, but she hasn’t given me much information.

 I’ve had this nagging feeling.
 It won’t go away, and I finally settle on, this trip will change my life forever.
 Change.
 My.
 Life.
 Forever.

 Why?

 I have no idea.